2022-cs244/2022-cs244.github.io/deliverables/getting-started.md

 # lsmod | grep sume_riffa
 ```

-* Point your local clone to github repo that you originally forked:
+* Point your local clone to the github repo that you originally forked:

 ```
 $ cd $SUME_FOLDER